The Whangarei Art Museum Trust Board, formed prior to the museum's opening in 1996, is charged with the governance of the Whangarei Art Museum.

-Whangarei Art Museum Trust (WAMT) actions and direction are determined by the Trust Deed, which details the objectives of the Trust.
-These include both the operation of the Art Museum and the requirement to support, stimulate and enhance the artistic and cultural life of the Whangarei District.
+Whangārei Art Museum Trust’s (WAMT) actions and direction are determined by the Trust Deed, which details the Trust’s objectives.
+These include the operation of the Art Museum, and the requirement to support, stimulate and enhance the artistic and cultural life of the Whangārei district.

-This independence is essential to protecting the charitable status of the Whangarei Art Museum.
-It ensures the museum retains eligibility for charitable funding and that it remains the appropriate organisation to receive art works from benefactors who wish to make bequests to an organisation that operates in the interests of greater community.
+This independence is essential to protect the Whangārei Art Museum’s charitable status.
+It ensures the museum retains eligibility for charitable funding, and that it remains the appropriate organisation to receive artworks from benefactors who wish to make bequests to an organisation that operates in the interests of the greater community.

-The operation of the Whangarei Art Museum Trust is audited annually by Audit New Zealand and reports to the community on a regular basis.
+The operation of the Whangārei Art Museum Trust is audited annually by Audit New Zealand and reports to the community on a regular basis.

-The Whangarei Art Museum Trust Board Members
+The Whangārei Art Museum Trust Board Members

 Andy Britton BSc (Hons)